Key Takeaways:

 For debt following a separation, but before a divorce is finalized, the waters muddy a bit.

-If the court looks at necessities like electric bills and utilities, they may split them up.
+If the court considers necessities like electric bills and utilities, they may split them.

 However, if your ex goes on a lavish ski vacation, that’s a different story altogether.